CartoDB/documentation/app/content/spatial-extension-bq/spatial-indexes/overview.md

   </div>
 </div>

-CARTO's Spatial Extension provides access to the most popular spatial indexes systems through BigQuery [user-defined functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions) (UDFs).
-The full list of available functions is available in the [Reference](/spatial-extension-bq/reference).
+CARTO's Spatial Extension provides access to the most popular spatial indexes libraries through BigQuery [user-defined functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions) (UDFs).
+These functions are public to everyone and ready to be used on your regular SQL on BigQuery.
+The full list of functions is available in the [Reference](/spatial-extension-bq/reference).
 If you can't find what you need, please let us know by opening an issue in our [Github repository](https://github.com/CartoDB/carto-spatial-extension) or become a contributor.

 ### Quadkeys

-Quadkeys enable to uniquely identify by a single value any of the grid cells that result from uniformly subdividing a map in Mercator projection in rows and columns at different zoom levels.
+Quadkeys uniquely identify any of the grid cells (or map tiles) that result from uniformly subdividing a map in Mercator projection in rows and columns at different levels of detail.
+A quadkey is a single value whose length is equal to the level of detail of the tile it identifies, ranging from one digit (lowest level of detail) to 23 digits (highest level of detail).
+Moreover, a quadkey is composed by the quadkey of its parent tile (containing tile at the previous level of detail) plus an extra digit.

 <div>
     <figure>